microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 {{< fluid_bundle_loader idPrefix="dice-roller"
 bundleName="dice-roller.9af6bdd702e6cd4ad6cf.js" >}}

 In our DiceRoller app we'll show users a dice with a button to roll it.
 When the dice is rolled, we'll use the Fluid Framework to sync the data across clients so everyone sees the same result.
-We'll do this in N parts:
+We'll do this in 6 parts:

 1. Write the view
 1. Define the interface our model will expose